uzerpllp/uzerpfrepple/README.md

 uzERP is an open source ERP system focused on UK SME/Owner managed businesses.
 It delivers big company functionality on a small company budget, including accounting, stock, manufacturing and more.

 The FrePPLe connector for uzERP allows uzERP users to import sales orders, work orders, stock position, structures, operations, etc. into
 FrePPLe Community Edition and generate proposed purchase and work orders.
 The connector provides complete two way integration including the export of proposed orders back to uzERP for execution.
+Proposed orders can be exported en mass, respecting a time-fence, or individually.

 More on uzERP: https://www.uzerp.com